eodash/eodash/docs/widgets/internal-widgets.md

 You can define your own Vue components and import them into your instance.
 Eodash automatically looks for a `src/widgets` folder in your project.
 If found, it imports all Vue files defined inside that folder.

-Custom components can simply be referenced by their filename (the component name) in your dashboard configuration under `widget.name`.
+Custom components are referenced by their filename (the component name) in your dashboard configuration under `widget.name`.

 ### How Custom Widgets Work